Chris10Garcia/phase-4-final-project-crossfit-workout-planner/README.md

 My project uses python as the backend language, Flask as the web framework, sqlite as the database, SQLAlchemy as the ORM, and marshmallow for object serializaiton.

-### config.py

-This file contains all of the library imports and instantiations of various apps and settings.
-The following is performed:
-- Creates the flask instance, links the database, and configures various settings
-- Defines the metadata and creates a Flask SQLAlchemy extension
-- Creates a flask migrate object to manage database schema migrations
-- Initialize the flask app to use the database
-- Instanizate REST API, marshamallow serialzier, and CORS

 ### app.py